A program of the Midwest Building Suppliers Association

 This is a variable that is unknown until all applications are in, and the deadline passed.
 The total amount of the awards is pre-determined by the MBSA Board of Directors, and the number of individual awards, and the amount of each, is determined by the applicant placement on the score spectrum.

 Letters of Recommendation – Please note – Your two letters must be uploaded to your application at the time of submission.
-(Applications without the attachments will not allow one to successfully submit the form.)
 At least one of the letters must be from an MBSA member in good standing (both can be if you like).
 The second one can be from a school counselor, teacher, employer, family friend – almost anyone who will be able to “tell your story” and show why you should be considered.

 Transcripts – You can submit a PDF of the online (“unofficial”) transcripts from the student web portal if your college or university has them available to you in that format.
-These are cheaper, easier, and faster than the official ones (and are quicker to obtain).
-Of course, a PDF the official ones are welcome as well.
 Just like the letters of recommendation, the transcript MUST be uploaded to your application at the time of submission.

 If you are an entering freshman this year, send your high school transcript.
 If you will be entering your sophomore, junior, or senior in college this summer/fall, please send only college transcripts.